Closing Costs: Your Checklist When Buying a Home in Canada

 Before closing a deal, you may choose to have the house inspected.
 This ensures everything is in good condition, allowing you to have the peace of mind that the home you are buying is livable and safe for you and your family.
 This will help you make a thoughtful and well-considered choice, enabling you to take into account the condition of the space you will likely be moving into.
 A home inspector will check on the plumbing, electrical systems, and the overall structural condition of the house, observing any water damage or other concerns.

-Costs for home inspections vary, but you can expect to pay between $300 to $500 depending on your location in Canada, the company you hire, and the size or age of the house.
+Costs for home inspections vary, but you can expect to pay between $300 to $600 in Ontario, but will depend on your location in Canada or in the province, the company you hire, and the size or age of the house.
+A home inspection frequently takes place after an offer has been made but before any agreement has been finalized.
 While not everyone undertakes this step, this may be an option that is worth considering.
-A home inspection frequently takes place after an offer has been made but before any agreement has been finalized .
+Start looking for an inspector who is a member of an association such as de OAHI.

-Prior to finalizing a deal, you may need to pay for a property appraisal.
+Prior to finalizing a deal, you may need to pay for a property appraisal conducted by a certified appraiser.
 Your mortgage lender sometimes initiates this for financing purposes to verify the value of the property that is being funded.
-When a financial institution is committing significant funds to mortgage a property, they will sometimes want proof of the property’s worth .
+When a financial institution is committing significant funds to mortgage a property, they will sometimes want proof of the property’s worth.
+That said, this scenario is pretty rare, so unless you’re unlucky, you’ll avoid these charges.

 In order to determine exactly what you are purchasing, you may need a property survey.
 This establishes the property’s exact boundaries and gives you more details about it that could impact your property’s value.
 Mortgage lenders might request this, and while the seller may have already completed a survey, you could be asked to pay a fee for this service.

-Property surveys frequently cost between $300 to $700 .
+Property surveys frequently cost between $1,500 and $2,000.
 They can help you better understand your purchase.
 It gives you and your lender useful information, such as the measurements and layout of the land you are buying.
+Please note that in some provinces these fees are usually paid by the seller, while in other provinces it depends on the purchase offer.

 Sometimes, lenders require home buyers to purchase title insurance.
 This covers them against any losses that may be accrued due to property ownership disputes.
 You will likely need a lawyer or notary to help you purchase this form of insurance.
 Title insurance commonly costs $100 to $300.
 It is not always required, but it is becoming an increasingly frequent way for mortgaging institutions to protect their interests against possible issues that may occur later in the home buying process.